jacobemcken/jacobemcken.github.io/_posts/2022-02-20-shadow-cljs-and-netlify.md

 ---

 Building ClojureScript Single Page Applications (SPA) on [Netlify][1] just works.
-The following instructions requires no prior knowledge of neither Netlify nor build tools (like Shadow-cljs, WebPack etc.), but some knowledge about HTML and Git is expected.
+The following instructions require no prior knowledge of neither Netlify nor build tools (like Shadow-cljs, WebPack etc.), but some knowledge about HTML and Git is expected.

 ## Setup a ClojureScript SPA project

-SPA projects comes in all shapes and sizes, causing equal diversity in paths for compiled code and build commands.
+SPA projects come in all shapes and sizes, causing equal diversity in paths for compiled code and build commands.
 Most of the time, differences are small even subtle.
 But for an automatic build service (including Netlify) these things needs to be exactly right.
 The following description assumes a ClojureScript